-Henderson Student Counseling Services (HSCS), a division of Henderson Behavioral Health (HBH), is comprised of three programs that provide dedicated behavioral health services to the student body of Broward College, and Nova Southeastern University for both part-time and full-time enrolled students.
+Henderson Student Counseling Services (HSCS), a division of Henderson Behavioral Health (HBH), is comprised of three programs that provide dedicated behavioral health services to the student body of Nova Southeastern University for both part-time and full-time enrolled students.
 Henderson Behavioral Health is a leader in behavioral healthcare providing comprehensive, recovery-focused services.

 Henderson Student Counseling Services programs:

-• NSU Center for Student Counseling and Well-Being
+- NSU Center for Student Counseling and Well-Being

 Services provided by HSCS range from stress management and coping strategies to psychiatric assessment and crisis intervention.
 Henderson is accredited at the highest level to provide Student Counseling Services by the Commission on the Accreditation of Rehabilitation Facilities (CARF).
 Henderson Student Counseling Services provide the student with an assessment, counseling, consultation, psychiatric services, wellness and recovery education and when needed case management services and linkage or referral.
 In addition, HSCS provides outreach services to the school campuses and environment.